AgGateway/In-FieldProductID/README.md

 There is a three tier architecture for the solution

-API Management to provide a security layer for access to the Azure unction and Logic App:
+* API Management to provide a security layer for access to the Azure unction and Logic App:
--- each verb/ resource has a specific XML policy
+  * each verb/ resource has a specific XML policy
---the all proxy provides the configuration to the Identity Provider to validate the token generated based on the client id and secret provided by the IdP
+  * the all proxy provides the configuration to the Identity Provider to validate the token generated based on the client id and secret provided by the IdP
-Azure C# function
+* Azure C# function
--- Provides the ability to POST (insert) the ShippedItemInstance JSON in Cosmos, first creating an /id with the SDK then adding the document
+  * Provides the ability to POST (insert) the ShippedItemInstance JSON in Cosmos, first creating an /id with the SDK then adding the document
--- Provides the ability to PUT (replace) the ShippedItemInstance JSON in Cosmos based on the /id from the POST endpoint -- Provides the ability to DELETE (remove) the ShippedItemInstance JSON in Cosmos based on the /id from the POST endpoint -- Provides the ability to GET /setupfiles based on the content-Type HTTP header, returning either the ADAPT ADM.zip or ISOXML zip file as octet-stream.
+  * Provides the ability to PUT (replace) the ShippedItemInstance JSON in Cosmos based on the /id from the POST endpoint
+  * Provides the ability to DELETE (remove) the ShippedItemInstance JSON in Cosmos based on the /id from the POST endpoint
+  * Provides the ability to GET /setupfiles based on the content-Type HTTP header, returning either the ADAPT ADM.zip or ISOXML zip file as octet-stream.
-Logic App
+* Logic App
--- Provides the ability GET the original JSON for Farm Management Information Systems that want to receive the product into inventory at the time of receipt
+  * Provides the ability GET the original JSON for Farm Management Information Systems that want to receive the product into inventory at the time of receipt

 ## User Story
 The user story is that the farmer places a seed order with an Ag Retailer.